Termites

 Winged reproductive termites commonly referred to as “swarmers” are responsible for mating, laying eggs, and starting a new colony.
 When a colony is mature, the queen will produce winged reproductive cast members, often as many as 20,000-30,000 per year.
 These swarmers are new kings and queens of a new potential colony.
 Typically in the spring, these swarmers leave the colony to emerge and disperse from the active area.
 They can fly and drift as far as a mile from their swarm site, where they land, choose a mate, excavate in the soil, and start a new colony.

-Why are termites dangerous to my home
+Why are termites dangerous to my home?

 Termites infest over 5 million homes in the United States every year and cause over $5 billion in property damage annually.
 Surprisingly, termites cause more damage annually than most natural disasters such as fires, floods, earthquakes, hurricanes, and thunderstorms.
 Termite damage to homes or businesses is rarely covered by insurance companies.
 By the time you notice termite activity in your home, costly damage may have already occurred.
 In fact, the average termite damage repair cost in Missouri is between $3,000 and $11,000.